langchain-ai/langchain/templates/retrieval-agent-fireworks/README.md

-# Retrieval Agent - Fireworks, Hugging Face
+# Retrieval agent - Fireworks, Hugging Face

 This package uses open source models hosted on `Fireworks AI` to do retrieval using an agent architecture.
 By default, this does retrieval over `Arxiv`.